Mikel’s Stoke City dash Aston Villa’s Carabao Cup ambition | Goal.com

 John Obi Mikel’s Stoke City are through to the Carabao Cup quarter-final after defeating Aston Villa 1-0 on Thursday night.

-The former Chelsea star was handed a starter’s role to former a five-man Potters’ midfield alongside Jordan Thompson, Josh Tymon, Jacob Brown and Nick Powell.
+The former Chelsea star was handed a starter’s role to form a five-man midfield alongside Jordan Thompson, Josh Tymon, Jacob Brown and Nick Powell.

 📋 𝐓𝐄𝐀𝐌 𝐍𝐄𝐖𝐒— Stoke City FC (@stokecity) October 1, 2020